collabnix/kubelabs/DaemonSet101/README.md

 ## What is a DaemonSet?

+Say, you want to run a process on all the nodes of the cluster.
+Think of log-collecting services like Prometheus Log Exporter or storage daemons like glusterd.
+Such services need to be started on each node as soon as the node joins the cluster.
+You may think: we can use a cron job that runs on machine boot/reboot.
+Perhaps use the /etc/init.local file to ensure that a specific process or command gets executed as soon as the server gets started.
+While certainly a valid solution, using the node itself to control the daemons that run on it (especially within a Kubernetes cluster) suffers some drawbacks:

+- We need the process to remain running on the node as long as it is part of the cluster.
+It should be terminated when the node is evicted.
+- The process may need a particular runtime environment that may or may not be available on the node (for example, a specific JDK version, a required kernel library, a specific Linux distro...etc.).
+So, the process should run inside a container.
+Kubernetes uses Pods to run containers.
+This daemon should be aware that it is running within Kubernetes.
+Hence, it has access to other pods in the cluster and is part of the network.

+## Enter DaemonSets

 - DaemonSets are used to ensure that some or all of your K8S nodes run a copy of a pod, which allows you to run a daemon on every node.

 - When you add a new node to the cluster, a pod gets added to match the nodes.
 Similarly, when you remove a node from your cluster, the pod is put into the trash.
 Deleting a DaemonSet cleans up the pods that it previously created.